How to Set Up WooCommerce Royal Mail Shipping Plugin?

-Note: Unchecking this feature only disables rates in the Cart/Checkout page.
+Note: Unchecking this feature only disables rates on the Cart/Checkout page.
 Shipment Tracking functionality will still be available to you.

-- Method Title: Method Title is visible in the Cart/Checkout page under Shipping options.
-Specify Method Title as required (defined by you).
+- Method Title: The method Title is visible on the Cart/Checkout page under Shipping options.
+Specify the Method Title as required (defined by you).

 - Method Available to: This field allows you to select countries for shipping.
 The available options are as given below:

-- All Countries: This option provides availability of Royal Mail Shipping plugin to the customer in all countries.
+- All Countries: This option provides the availability of the Royal Mail Shipping plugin to the customer in all countries.
 It is set as a default option.

 - Specific Countries: This option allows you to add the list of countries.
 Royal Mail Shipping Method is available only in the listed countries.

-The plugin provides you three options to pack a parcel(s) and they are listed below:
+The plugin provides you with three options to pack a parcel(s) and they are listed below:

 - Pack items individually: By choosing this option, each item in the cart is packed separately.
-Total Shipping cost calculated by adding shipping cost of each item.
+The total Shipping cost is calculated by adding the shipping cost of each item.

 For example, the shipping cost of item A is $10.
 If the customer adds two quantities of Item A to the cart, the total shipping cost will be calculated as $10×2, which is $20.

-- Pack into boxes with weight and dimensions: If packing items individually do not suit to your business, then you can define required box sizes under Box Sizes.
+- Pack into boxes with weight and dimensions: If packing items individually does not suit your business, then you can define the required box sizes under Box Sizes.
 All the cart items are packed into custom boxes defined in Box Sizes settings.
-The best fit box is auto chosen from the defined boxes.
+The best-fit box is auto-chosen from the defined boxes.
 By selecting this option, the Box Size settings appear as shown below: